Lubullules/datapipe-auto-deploy/README.md

 - [ ] Rewrite and refactor the Lambda functions
 - [ ] Error handling in the Lambda functions
 - [ ] Variabilisation of the layers used in the Lambda functions because of region-lock
+- [ ] Pass Approvers of Github Actions workflow as variables
+- [ ] Explicitly declare the AWS credentials in the local config

 ### v2

-- [ ] Multiply the data sources on the text side (other subreddits...)
+- [ ] Add data sources on the text side (other subreddits...)

 #### Data Engineering